Alicepinch/bakemyday/README.md

 ## Credits

 All images and content has been taken from the [@bakemyday_byamber](https://www.instagram.com/bakemyday_byamber/) instagram account.
-I have full permission to use all images and all branding for this website from the owner of this company.
+I have full permission to use all images and all branding for this website from the owner of this business.